Tollwood/poinktchen/README.md

 3. Run `psql --version` to verify its in the path

 ### install
-1. install lombok Plugin
+1. install lombok Plugin for intellij
 2. Enable Annotation Processing in settings

 ## Build and Run the application
+### Frontend build
 1. Run `npm install --prefix ./frontend` to install front-end dependencies.
 2. Run `npm run build --prefix ./frontend` to build angular application.

+### backend build
-3. Run `./init_db` to create database, dbuser and dump default schema.
+1. Run `./init_db` to create database, dbuser and dump default schema.
-4. Run `gradle -p ./backend build` to build a spring boot application.
+2. Run `gradle -p ./backend build` to build a spring boot application.
-5. Run `gradle -p ./backend bootRun` or `java -jar backend/build/libs/app-name-[version].jar` to start spring boot application on embedded server.
+3. Run `gradle -p ./backend bootRun` or `java -jar backend/build/libs/app-name-[version].jar` to start spring boot application on embedded server.
 By default server will be running on port `8080`.

 > `npm start --prefix ./frontend` to start front-end server for development.